-Many couples decide to conceive naturally.
+Many families decide to continue to grow their family by conceiving naturally.
 In some situations, umbilical cord blood may be able to be collected and tested at delivery of the new baby.
-This would need to be arranged prior to the birth of your child and discussed with your obstetrician or doctor.
+This would need to be arranged prior to the birth of your child and discussed with your obstetrician or doctor managing your case.

-Newborns may also be diagnosed through newborn screening (heel prick/Guthrie card test) or recalled for further investigations, such as sweat tests if they are found to be carriers.
+Newborns may also be diagnosed through newborn screening (heel prick/ Guthrie card test) or recalled for further investigations, such as sweat tests, if they are found to be carriers.